mohanmca/MohanLearningGround/src/main/md/english/vocabulary.md

+*Surfeit* -  An overabundant supply.
+Having surfeited ourselves on raw oysters, we had to decline the rest of the restaurant's offerings

 *Beguile*  - Attract to deceive.
 God will beguile you with an infinite ingenuity.

 *Altiloquent* - (Adj) Pompous in speech - You remind me of an occasion some time past when reading a book of an altiloquent style.